alchitry/alchitry.github.io/content/tutorials/ddr3-memory.md

 First notice that we used the signal `mig.ui_clk` in the `.clk` block for the `dff` instances.
 This is the clock that the user interface of the memory interface is synchronized to.
 If you need to use a different clock for the rest of your design, you'll have to implement some clock domain crossing scheme.
-It is easiest if you can make your design work at the 81.25MHz of this clock.
+It is easiest if you can make your design work with this clock (100MHz on V2 and 81.25MHz on V1).

 If you look a little lower in the `always` block, you'll see the default values we assign to the `mem_in` struct on the `mig` module.
 The `wr_mask` signal is active low, meaning a 0 enables the byte.
-Since we will be writing all the bytes we can fix it to 0.
+Since we will be writing all the bytes, we can fix it to 0.

 The other values we don't care about when the enable signals are `0` so they are set to `bx`.

-The state machine is simple, it starts in `WRITE_DATA` where it writes a value to the write FIFO.
+The state machine is straightforward, it starts in `WRITE_DATA` where it writes a value to the write FIFO.
 Once the value is written, which is noted by `wr_enable` and `wr_rdy` both being `1`, it switches to the `WRITE_CMD` state.

 In this state, it sends the write command.